 California’s Largest Floodplain Restoration Project

-Our Dos Rios project is the largest public-private floodplain restoration project in California.
-In July 2018, the New York Times showcased our Dos Rios Ranch project as a leading example of green infrastructure that lowers flood risk and benefits endangered animals.
+Our Dos Rios project is the largest public-private floodplain restoration project in California, a leading example of green infrastructure that lowers flood risk and brings life back to the San Joaquin Valley to protect endangered species.

 Ten years and $40 million from eleven different funding sources converge in one important location at the confluence of the Tuolumne and San Joaquin Rivers.
 Here, River Partners is demonstrating the exceptional value of recovered floodplains in an internationally-recognized area in the Pacific Flyway, a global migration corridor for birds.
 We are restoring habitat for threatened and endangered wildlife that traverse the planet from Argentina to the Artic.
 Habitat conservation here has led to the de-listing of one endangered migrating species: the Aleutian Cackling Goose.